H\'enon maps with many rational periodic points: Hénon maps with many periodic points

 \section{Hénon maps with many periodic points}

 In this section, we study the dynamical behaviour of the following family of H\'{e}non maps:

 for odd $d\geq 3$.
+Recall that $s_d$ is integer-valued for odd $d$, so $h_d$ (and its inverse) preserves the integral lattice $\mathbb{Z}^2$.
 This family exhibits many interesting properties, namely having a large number of periodic integer points near the origin with long periodic cycles.

-We focus on the case of $d$ odd to minimize tedium and simplify estimates: it is likely that similar results hold for some suitably chosen shift in the case of $d$ even.
+We are interested in asymptotic results so focus on the case of $d$ odd to simplify the estimates and exposition: similar results will likely hold for some suitably chosen shift in the case of $d$ even.

 Note that $h_d$ is conjugate to its inverse: